endurancerc/RealDriver/README.md

 ## Drive an R/C vehicle over a 4G/5G network for ultimate range!

 Are you bored with radio control vehicles that only go a few hundred meters?
-[Other systems](https://store.cloudrc.com/products/advenx33-5g-transmitter-shipping-fee-for-igor) touting 4G/5G range require you to purchase expensive propritary hardware that requires additional sim cards wireless plans.
+Take your R/C experience to the next level!
+[Other systems](https://store.cloudrc.com/products/advenx33-5g-transmitter-shipping-fee-for-igor) touting 4G/5G range require you to purchase expensive propritary hardware that requires additional sim cards and wireless plans.
 Use what you already have with RealDriver!

 ### Requirements:
    1. Two Android devices.
 Both devices MUST be able to access the Internet.
 A WiFi network *can* be used however you are